 Career Opportunities

 You'll leave our program with a comprehensive understanding of the criminal justice system and a valuable range of practical skills and abilities.
-You'll be ready to do justice with:
+You'll be ready to do justice, as either a sworn public safety officer or as a civilian employee, with:

 • Emergency Services